-5.2.1.1 Quality Assurance
+5.2.2 Quality Assurance

-As part of your organisation's educational governance arrangements, the trust Education Lead should complete a self-assessment of performance against our quality standards.
+As part of your organisation's educational governance arrangements, the trust Education Lead should complete an annual self-assessment of performance against our quality standards.
 This assessment enables organisations to provide us with assurance that a routine assessment of compliance against our standards has been undertaken.

-A self-assessment encourages organisations to take ownership and responsibility for assessing the quality of their learning environments and putting activity in place to address concerns arising as a result, seeking support (internally and externally) as required.
+A self-assessment encourages organisations to take ownership and responsibility for assessing the quality of their learning environments.
+It also enables organisations to put actions in place to address concerns arising as a result, seeking support (internally and externally) as required.
 It introduces, or reinforces, the importance of self-reporting or assessment as part of their monitoring approach, encouraging self-reflection and focus.
-Accountability at a senior/executive level within the trust will also be introduced as sign off will be expected prior to submission to us.
+Accountability sign off at a senior/executive level within the trust is expected prior to submission to us.

-Task Date completed Read any Quality Reports received by us (if applicable).
+Read any Quality Reports received by us (if applicable).